cozy-creator/gen-server/README.md

 (TO DO)

+Note that relative file paths are relative to the current working directory, not the location of the gen-server executable.
+You can use relative file paths with flags like `--public-dir` and `--env-file`.

 It's recommended to use the config.yaml file as a config-map if you're deploying this in a Kubernetes environment.